loomio/loomio-coop-handbook/README.md

 Our organisation is open source too.
 If you want to learn how we run an efficient organisation without a hierarchy, this handbook is good place to start.

+![](co-op-principles.png)

 Our coop shares the [seven cooperative principles](http://faresharecoop.org/why-be-a-co-op.html).
-![](co-op-principles.png)

 Want to know more?
 For related stories, check the [Loomio blog](http://blog.loomio.org/category/articles-and-interviews/) and the [Enspiral Blog](http://blog.enspiral.com).
 You can find out [about us](http://loomio.org/about), or [get in touch](https://www.loomio.org/contact)!

+The Loomio Cooperative is based in Aotearoa New Zealand.

 ![](teamloomio.jpg)